France and Germany seek joint response at Brexit crisis talks

 European leaders will embark on a flurry of diplomatic activity this week to plan the way forward, with some pushing for a quick divorce amid fears Britain’s vote to leave will create a domino effect in eurosceptic member states.

-French President François Hollande will hold talks with EU President Donald Tusk in Paris on Monday morning, before heading to Berlin for a meeting with German Chancellor Angela Merkel and Italian Prime Minister Matteo Renzi.
+French President François Hollande will hold talks with EU President Donald Tusk in Paris on Monday morning, before heading to Berlin for a meeting with German Chancellor Angela Merkel and Italian Prime Minister Matteo Renzi.it